Rays vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have been the underdog just one time in the past 10 contests and won that game.

-- When it comes to the over/under, the Rays and their opponents are 7-3-0 in their last 10 games.

-- The Rays have failed to cover the spread in any of their last 10 contests (one of those games had a spread).
+- The Rays have played as the favorite in eight of their past 10 games and have won six of those contests.

 Discover More About This Game